Top Appium Commands every Developer must know

 What is Appium?

-2. Web Apps: These are pure web apps and are accessed via native browsers like Chrome, Safari, Firefox, etc.
+• Web Apps: These are pure web apps accessed via native browsers like Chrome, Safari, Firefox, etc.

-Appium offers cross-platform application testing that is, a single API works for both Android and iOS platforms.
-This means the same code can be used by developers or testers for all the platforms.
-Like Selenium, Appium also allows testers to write test scripts in different programming languages such as Python, Java, Ruby, PHP, JavaScript, and C#.
+Appium offers cross-platform application testing.
+That is, a single API works for both Android and iOS platforms.
+This means developers or testers can use the same code for all platforms.
+Like Selenium, Appium allows testers to write test scripts in different programming languages such as Python, Java, Ruby, PHP, JavaScript, and C#.

 Appium Commands Cheat Sheet